paulscode/garbageman-vmm/README.md

 ### How do I view a VM's .onion address?

 **Easy way:** Use the menu options:
-- **Option 3: Manage Base VM** - Shows .onion address when the base VM is running
+- **Option 3: Manage Base VM** - Shows .onion address when the base VM is running (also supports exporting)
 - **Option 5: Manage Clone VMs** - Shows .onion address when you select a running clone

 **Manual way:**